Bastardo Grape Variety

 A fantastic revolution has been taking place in the Douro Valley of late, with table wines finally being given the respect they deserve.
 Quality and choice have soared from Niepoort’s Redoma to Quinta Vale D.Maria’s red blend.
 Yet many of the most expensive labels are based on Touriga Nacional and/or Aragones and Touriga Franca.
 Moreover, both mono-varietal and blended styles that prioritize Tinta Barroca are hardly in abundance.
 Whether that will ever change is open to discussion.

 Nonetheless, some winemakers are optimistic that old vine Tinta Barroca, mirroring the situation in South Africa, will eventually win over the naysayers.
 Oenologists like Mateus Nicolau de Almeida have proven that, in the right hands, it can produce excellent red wine; Almeida’s Muxagat Tinta Barroca label is a contender for the Douro’s finest dry expression of the grape.
-The nose is open and fragrant, with aromas of crushed red berries, rose petals, and plum.
-Softly structured, Muxagat exemplifies all that is wonderful about Tinta Barroca; velvety tannins merged with a spicy, concentrated palate.
+The nose is open and fragrant, with aromas of crushed red berries, rose petals, and plums.
+Softly structured, Muxagat exemplifies all that is wonderful about Tinta Barroca: velvety tannins merged with a spicy, concentrated palate.
 Rarely unapproachable in its youth, Tinta Barroca is a wine for an impatient and fast-moving world.
 Only time will tell whether Almeida can inspire others to follow his example.

 One thing is certain: there is no shortage of exceptional terroir and raw materials to exploit.
 Many of the ancient Douro terraces dating back to the 1600s are still used to grow vineyards – they are located above Regua, which was the heartland of the original port zone.
 This sub-region, known as Cima Corgo, has the highest concentration of Tinta Barroca bush vines; low-yielding old vines are essential in producing premium dry styles cultivated on well-drained schist and granite soils.
 Moreover, although the climate is overall conducive to hot and dry summers, aspect and elevation can vary dramatically.
 The cooler climate of the Torto tributary is increasingly being utilized by winegrowers, harnessing slower maturation rates and higher acidity levels.
 As with many viticultural zones, altitude has become king in the Douro Valley.